SamTay/blog.dev/README.md

 Then the class PostsController will be called with this information.
 So, the rough structure of the website is in motion.
 Over the weekend I will learn about general databases and using MySQL with PHP.
 That will allow me to continue developing model classes.
 So next up,

+0. ALSO !
+Edit the documentation dummy!
+The starting comment block has TWO asterisks!
+Dumb!

 1. Study databases through teamtreehouse

 2. Set up Post extends Model class